|Posted: 02-02-2009 , 10:07 PM #1|

 Givers are free to give to whomever they like, be it the first or tenth respondent.
 Therefore, being first to post an expression of interest does not mean that you'll receive an item.

-"Selling-on" has been the subject of many threads/posts over the past three years -- in fact, it has been done to death -- so we respectfully request that Members do not make posts relating to it in the Support Forum.
+"Selling-on" has been the subject of many threads/posts over the past three years -- in fact, it has been done to death -- so we respectfully request that Members do not make posts relating to it in the Support Forum, in any other forum, or on people's ad/threads.
 Admin will keep you notified of any changes to the site's policy regarding this issue.

 Thanks for your co-operation in this matter.